VVelda/device-feedback/README.md

 		else alert("Neither haptic feedback is enabled nor acoustic.")
 	})
 ### More examples in demonstration ###
-Look at `test.html` or replace `index.html` of blank cordova project with `test.html` to simply test it.
+Look at `test.html` or replace `index.html` in www directory of blank cordova project with `test.html` to simply test it.
 ![demonstration](demo1.png) ![demonstration](demo2.png)

 ## Installation ##